Towards A Common Waters Policy with Megan Clinch

 Catchment Base

-We went on a journey to find out what was causing flooding in the Calder catchment, how it related to the climate emergency and what we can do about it.
+We went on a journey through the Calder catchment, embracing the people & complexity of beaucratic systems that govern & physical infrastructures that shape our waters.
 Towards a Common Waters Policy is the result of that journey.

 Commissioned by Arts Catalyst as part of their Test Site Series.
 The wider project spanned five years and included Working Waters, at the heart of the project was a conversation that went back and forth between Ruth, Megan and the participants.